Angelj413/avalith-test/README.md

 ## Features or Future Improvments:

 - For the future, to have admin control (responding to the request: as admin, I can retrieve all registered users and their information).
 I can add a role guar to manage and control which roles have access to endpoints.
+- It is necessary to add more test cases for the update user endpoint, thus validating the password and phone update

 ## Tech Stack